 Staff, members and volunteers are free to support and campaign for candidates in a personal capacity.
-Though they should consider their social media use if this is also used for work.
+Though should consider their social media if used for work.

-Officers must avoid campaigning for a specific candidate as this could be taken as an endorsement by The Salvation Army.
+During an election, officers should particularly avoid campaigning for a specific candidate or party as this could be taken as an endorsement by The Salvation Army.